2raj2raj/bitcoin-educational-content/courses/biz205/en.md

 #### Global adoption and legal considerations

 As Bitcoin adoption increases, particularly among younger generations and institutions, its influence on financial systems expands.
-The legal and regulatory frameworks governing Bitcoin vary worldwide, with debates over issues such as transaction censorship and security budget sustainability shaping its future trajectory.
+The legal and regulatory frameworks governing Bitcoin vary worldwide, with debates over issues such as transaction censorship and the sustainability of the security budget shaping its future trajectory.
 The dynamics between national policies and decentralized networks will determine the long-term viability of Bitcoin as a financial asset.

 ### Security risks and future challenges

 Bitcoin's security model presents future challenges, as it relies on transaction fees to compensate for diminishing block rewards.
 Ensuring robust network security through sufficient transaction fees is crucial, particularly as the last halving approaches.
 Additionally, risks such as hash rate concentration and potential quantum computing threats require ongoing vigilance.
-Navigating these challenges will shape Bitcoin's evolution within the global financial system.
+Navigating these challenges will shape the evolution of Bitcoin within the global financial system.

 ### Conclusion